apache/servicecomb-docs/java-chassis-reference/en_US/question-and-answer/question_answer.md

 Decomposed, there are the following scenarios:

-* When a microservice producer opens both the highway and the RESTful endpoint
+* When a microservice producer provided both the highway and the RESTful endpoint
   * Only the highway transport jar is deployed in the consumer process, only the producer's highway endpoint is accessed.
   * Only the RESTful transport jar is deployed in the consumer process, only the RESTful endpoint of the producer is accessed.
   * The consumer process, while deploying the highway and RESTful transport jar, will take turns accessing the producer's highway, RESTful endpoint